 The Dalai Lama, who is believed to be living his fourteenth life as Tenzin Gyatso.
 Besides him, there were several thousands tulku (reincarnated lamas) in Himalayan regions and Mongolia.

 A very famous instance of alleged reincarnation in the west is a boy named James Leininger, who's maintained that he's the reincarnation of a WWII fighter pilot named James Huston Jr. From a very early age, he could recognize small details in World War II aircraft and had recurring nightmares of being trapped in a cockpit of a plane that was shot down by the Japanese.
-He's probably one of the most compelling cases of someone believe to be a reincarnation.
+He's probably one of the most compelling cases of someone believe to be a reincarnation, to the point of appearing in mainstream newsmagazine shows whose typical fare is usually not along the lines of religious or spiritual matters.
 Skeptics have not been convinced.

 Michael Ende commented on this: "If all the women I know who believe that they had been Mary Magdalene in a past life were right, you could have filled a big house with them!"